Lisson Gallery home page

 ‘Recipes for Broken Hearts’ featuring Dana Awartani at Bukhara Biennale, Uzbekistan

-From 5 September – 20 November, The Bukhara Biennial presents Recipes for Broken Hearts featuring Dana Awartani, who is amongst over 70 participants to date all developing new projects for the debut edition.
+From 5 September – 20 November, The Bukhara Biennial presents Recipes for Broken Hearts featuring Dana Awartani, who is amongst 70 participants all developing new projects for the debut edition.
 The site-specific, interdisciplinary gathering will take the form of an expanded multi-sensory feast, marking one of Central Asia’s largest and most diverse cultural initiatives to date.

 Recipes for Broken Hearts departs from a local legend in which polymath and father of modern medicine Ibn Sina invented the recipe of the staple Uzbek dish, palov, to cure a prince’s sickness caused by an impossible love for the daughter of a craftsman.
 Referencing this story of healing and recovery, the biennial explores the body physically, emotionally, and spiritually, encouraging communal participation and experiential response.